Learn more about our unique program experience and see if CARAVAN might be right for you.

 Yellow: Some political tension without any military action or explosions Action: Come to Lebanon and inform us of your whereabouts

-Red: Unstable and risky situation with spread military action and non-targeted explosions Action: Stay home, don’t come to Lebanon and cancel the camp.
-If already in Lebanon, all volunteers to be escorted to the Airport with a diplomatic convoy from the Order of Malta embassy in Lebanon.
+Red: Unstable and risky situation with spread military action and non-targeted explosions Action: Stay at home, don’t come to Lebanon and cancel the camp.
+If already in Lebanon, all volunteers have to be escorted to the Airport with a diplomatic convoy from the Order of Malta’s embassy in Lebanon

 The Lebanese Army is in full control of the country's boarders and has the upper hand in particular on the North-East of the Bekaa Valley and the borders with Syria.
 The Syrian refugee’s social problem is of great importance, but is not in any way putting a threat to the safe development of our Caravan /camps programs.
 During last months, the Lebanese Army was able to enter dangerous regions and to bring them back under state control.